 What is Optical Texture in Art?

-The optical texture is a visual texture that gives the illusion of depth or three-dimensionality.
+The optical texture is visual and gives the illusion of depth or three-dimensionality.
 It is created when an artist uses patterns, colors, or light and dark values to trick the eye into seeing texture where there is none.

 For example, a work of art might have ripples that appear to be raised off the surface.
-In reality, those ripples are just an optical illusion created by the artist’s use of color and light.
+Those ripples are just an optical illusion created by the artist’s use of color and light.

 Optical texture can create a wide range of effects in art.
 Whether it’s used to add depth and dimensionality or to create an illusion of movement, this type of texture provides artists with a powerful tool for creating visually arresting works of art.